What’s your diagnosis and where does that lead you with Migraine?

-I have my Master’s degree in special education.
-It has been really helpful in understanding how the brain works, fails and where diagnosis and treatment can lead.
+I have a Master’s degree in special education.
+It has been really helpful in understanding how the brain works, fails, and where diagnosis and treatment can lead.
 I think an example that I can best use to describe the migraine spectrum is comparing Autism to Migraine.

-I have seen my neurologist for many years and I decided to ask her what my diagnosis was recently.
-I knew the answer was a Chronic Migraine sufferer with neck and shoulder issues caused from migraines which is called Torticollis.
-At the beginning, it was important to be diagnosed with something.
-It gave me great relief that I, indeed, was sick and not making it up issues as I was led to believe by so many.
-With my diagnosis I felt vindicated and believed since I was diagnosed, I would be cured.
+I have seen my neurologist for many years and I decided to ask her what my diagnosis was recent.
+I knew the answer was a Chronic Migraine sufferer with neck and shoulder issues caused by migraines which are called Torticollis.
+In the beginning, it was important to be diagnosed with something.
+It gave me great relief that I, indeed, was sick and not making it up to issues as I was led to believe by so many.
+With my diagnosis, I felt vindicated and believed since I was diagnosed, I would be cured.
 Years and years later, I know better.
 My diagnosis is no longer as important as my journey.
 I have been through so many medications, therapies, and procedures that I’m not as concerned about my diagnosis versus my treatment now.

 So why ask about my diagnosis?
-Like I said, at the beginning it was huge!
+Like I said, in the beginning, it was huge!
 It provided me a starting point and that is what seems to be the best place to start.
-Just like people diagnosed with Autism, it’s only the beginning and an idea of where to begin with therapies, tests, treatments and more.
+Just like people diagnosed with Autism, it’s only the beginning and an idea of where, to begin with, therapies, tests, treatments, and more.
 It puts me into a category that I need to find where I fit.
-I no longer go into my neurologist to look for a cure.
+I no longer go to my neurologist to look for a cure.
 I don’t think she is going to hand me a script for a pill that will make my disease go away.
 I was stuck in this mindset for years!

-I helped with the process of diagnosing students and I had parents fight putting a label on their child.
+I helped with the process of diagnosing students and I had parents fight to put a label on their child.
 All of us have labels.
 My diagnosis doesn’t define me.
 I think it’s what you do with knowledge of your label and what you do with it.
-You have a choice to ignore it, to get more opinions, follow your path, and problem solve along the way.
-Once I realized I wasn’t going to be cured and that I needed to fight with a well-rounded approach of many therapies and life style changes, I was empowered.
+You have a choice to ignore it, to get more opinions, follow your path, and problem solves along the way.
+Once I realized I wasn’t going to be cured and that I needed to fight with a well-rounded approach to many therapies and lifestyle changes, I was empowered.
 My label is just part of who I am.
 I am a mom, a wife, a daughter, a sister, an aunt, a friend, a teacher, a blogger, a dog and chocolate lover, a travel enthusiast, a Chronic Migraine sufferer and so much more.